indypy/web-shootout/README.md

-# IndyPy Web Framework Shootout
+# IndyPy Python Web Shootout

-[IndyPy](http://www.meetup.com/python-182/) is having  a web framework shootout to compare several popular python based web frameworks.
+[IndyPy](http://www.meetup.com/python-182/) is having a Python Web Shootout to compare several popular [Python](http://python.org) based web frameworks.
 The goal is to see how the frameworks compare from a developer perspective.

+More [details about the event](http://www.meetup.com/python-182/events/102006952/) are on the Meetup site.

 ## ToDo app details